 Are bills getting the better of you?
 Or are you just looking for a way to reduce your monthly spend?
-Then take a look at this Emma app review to see how it could help you.
+Then take a look at this Emma app review to see how this finance app could help you with budgeting.

 Direct debits, standing orders, PayPal, credit cards and the list goes on.
 In ways, online banking has made our life easier, but it has also become far more complicated keeping an eye on all the transactions in and out of our accounts.

 But with the advent of Open Banking, there have been several apps that allow you to combine all your accounts together and keep a better eye on your spending.
-One of these apps is Emma.
+One of these apps is the Emma finance app.

 What is Emma?